bhoeckendorf/cos-agw_ij/readme.md

     Scales an image or a volume to isotropic sampling using bicubic interpolation.

   - Map Project
     Projects a 3D spherical object onto a single 2D plane like a world map.
+    Supports performing multiple "concentric" projections to retain 3D spatial information.

   - Orthogonal Project
     Fast and memory-friendly maximum intensity projections along X and Y dimensions without turning the volume.